Code-Institute-Submissions/lws1993-hanks-dog-parlour_MayResub/README.md

 9. Profile Page
 - Has profile navigation allowing users to view their information.
 - A section with the order they have previously made.

+10. Blog Page
+- All the infomation will be located here for latest updates of the company.
+- Only the admin can add/delete blogs.

+11. Review Page
+- Users will be able to access this to leave a personal review.
+- The user can also delete and update the review, but only their own.

 [Back to contents](#content)